 Instructions for the development of a topic proposal may be obtained from the Music Graduate Office.
-The same office manages the scheduling of the dissertation or final project defense.
-Students desiring to undertake the defense during a summer session must apply to the director of graduate studies before May 1.
+The same office manages the scheduling of the dissertation or final project public presentation.
+Students desiring to undertake the defense during the summer term must apply to the director of graduate studies before May 1.